-Dr. Alan Rockoff, Board-Certified Dermatologist, along with his colleagues Katherine Fening, MD and Physician Assistants Megan Webb, PA-C and Eileen Cheever, PA-C, offers a full range of dermatologic services for both medical and cosmetic concerns, including the treatment of acne, rosacea and eczema; removal of skin cancer and unwanted moles; and routine skin checks.
+Dr. Alan Rockoff, Board-Certified Dermatologist, along with his Physician Assistants Megan Webb, PA-C, Nelya Lashtur PA-C and Jessica Howie, PA-C offer a full range of dermatologic services for both medical and cosmetic concerns, including the treatment of acne, rosacea and eczema; removal of skin cancer and unwanted moles; and routine skin checks.
 Treatment is available for patients of all ages and skin types.

 - Evaluation and Removal of Moles and Warts

 - Skin Cancer Screenings and Sun Protection Counseling

 Acne is the term for the blocked pores (blackheads and whiteheads), pimples, and deeper lumps (cysts or nodules) that can appear typically on the face, neck, chest, back, shoulders and upper arms.
 Seventeen million Americans currently have acne, making it the most common skin disease in the country.
 While it affects mostly teenagers, and almost all teenagers have some form of acne, adults of any age can have it.
 Acne is not life-threatening, but it can cause physical disfigurement (scarring) and emotional distress.